NuGet/docs.microsoft.com-nuget/docs/reference/Signed-Packages-Reference.md

 *NuGet 4.9.0+ and Visual Studio version 15.9 and later*

-You can customize how NuGet clients validate package signatures by enabling the `signatureValidationMode` to `required`.
+You can customize how NuGet clients validate package signatures by setting the `signatureValidationMode` to `require`.

 ```xml
   <config>